gregr/ina/nscheme/README.md

       - Or try equality saturation
       - Or heuristics based on procedure/application shape and potential for uncovering rewrites

-- eliminate space budget, only timer is well-behaved enough
-  - for real space budgeting, use stronger isolation

-- reduce eqv? into its component parts: eq?, rational=?, f32=?, f64=?
-  - on 64-bit systems, f32=? would typically be the same as eq?, but that's fine

 ### Procedures and metadata

 - When a primitive procedure (according to metadata) ends up in the operator position of a call